 Bowflex is a brand owned by Nautilus Inc, one of the largest fitness equipment manufacturers in the world.
 If you aren’t familiar with Nautilus, some of the other brands that they own include Universal®, Schwinn® and Octane.
 Bowflex was formed in 1986 as a solution to a problem that was becoming increasingly common across the United States.
 There was a serious lack of quality when it came to home workout equipment.

-The Bowflex brand started off with home-gyms that rivalled commercial-grade units in terms of quality.
-The gyms became so popular that the brand expanded with treadmills, max trainers, ellipticals, exercise bikes and dumbbells.
+The Bowflex brand started off with home-gyms that rivaled commercial-grade units in terms of quality.
+The gyms became so popular that the brand expanded with treadmills, max trainers, ellipticals, exercise bikes, and dumbbells.

 Today, the Bowflex brand thrives on innovative designs and cost effective price tags.
 The C6 is a prime example of everything that sums up Bowflex.
 It is not overly priced, it has some of the best features that one seeks and the quality is top notch.

 It can be argued that nobody knows their bicycles better than Schwinn.
 These guys are the pioneers behind the old Schwinn Bicycles that were a rage in the early 1900s.
 It was in the 1960s that they decided to foray into the indoor exercise bike space.

 Today, they are amongst the top brands in the interactive fitness space offering smartly designed ellipticals, recumbent bikes and treadmills.

 There are of course other notable brands as well like Echelon and Sunny health.
 But they cannot compete with these top three brands.

 What You Will Need for Your Spin Bike to Get Started